NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2a_intro_aop_sdr_rasters.md

 We encourage you to follow along with this code chunks in this exercise in your code editor.
 To run the cells, you can click the **Run** button at the top of the code editor.
 Note that until you run the last two steps (adding the data layer to the map), you will not see the AOP data show up in the Interactive Map.

-1. Read in the SRER 2018 SDR image, using `ee.Image`.
+1) Read in the SRER 2018 SDR image, using `ee.Image`.
+You can pull in a single image if you know the path and name of the image (as opposed to filtering down from an image collection).
 We will assign this image to a variable (**var**) called `SRER_SDR2018`.
-You can refer to the tables in the Data Access and Availability section, in the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP data in GEE tutorial</a>, to see how to pull in spectral data from a different site.
+You can refer to the tables in the Data Access and Availability section, in the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP data in GEE tutorial</a>, to see how to pull in spectral data from a different site or date.

 ```javascript
 var SRER_SDR2018 = ee.Image("projects/neon/D14_SRER/L3/DP3-30006-001_D14_SRER_SDR_2018");